'Not waiting for anybody” is the real message of social business

-Jose Graziano da Silva, Director General, Food & Agriculture Organisation of the United Nations, talked about FAO’s collaboration with Prof Yunus in community and economic empowerment.
+Jose Graziano da Silva, Director General, Food and Agriculture Organisation of the United Nations, talked about FAO's collaboration with Prof Yunus in community and economic empowerment.

 Thomas Bach, President, International Olympic Committee (IOC), thanked Prof Yunus in acting as a mentor for Olympic athletes in becoming social business entrepreneurs.

 Hans Reitz, Co-Founder, Grameen Creative Lab announced the Global Social Business Summit 2019 to be held later this year in November.

 There were nine panel discussions and two plenary sessions on topics that ranged from 'Food and Agriculture in the Context of Environment and Hunger" moderated by Eric Campos, Managing Director, Grameen Crédit Agricole Foundation, France; "Education: Purpose, Technology, Methodology', 'Corporates in Social Business: How to get traction, What is Missing?', 'Solving social business problems through technology', youth leadership education and technology, food and agriculture in the context of environment and hunger, getting traction from corporates in social business, youth leadership and microfinance and other forms of financing in social business.